Covariate adjustment and CUPED methodology

 Frequentist and Bayesian approaches

-The Bayesian results without covariate adjustment through CUPED will continue to use the normal-normal model for custom conversion count and custom numeric continuous metrics and the beta-binomial model for custom conversion binary, clicked or tapped, and page viewed metrics.
+The Bayesian results without covariate adjustment through CUPED continue to use the normal-normal model for custom conversion count and custom numeric continuous metrics and the beta-binomial model for custom conversion binary, clicked or tapped, and page viewed metrics.
 However, the Bayesian results with covariate adjustment through CUPED will use the normal-normal model for all metrics using the "average" analysis method, including custom conversion binary metrics.
 Under this model, we assume the following prior distribution for the parameter estimated in variation :

-We are given a frequentist estimate and its estimated standard error .
+LaunchDarkly provides a frequentist estimate and its estimated standard error .
 For the non-CUPED results, the estimate is the sample mean.
 For CUPED results, the estimate in the covariate-adjusted mean , with details provided in the previous section.

 We define precision as the inverse of the variance, which is equivalent to the inverse of the squared standard error.
 Therefore, the estimated precisions of the prior distribution and the frequentist estimate are, respectively: